TheDevloper2023/ControableTron---Synth/README.md

     - directory to host the Mellotron and Tacotron 2 models;
     - directory to host the WaveGlow model.
 - `src/mellotron_api` package with the api.
+- `mellotron/` submodule with Mellotron and WaveGlow code.
-- `mellotron/` submodule with Mellotron, WaveGlow, and Tacotron 2 code.
+- `tacotron2/` submodule with Tacotron 2 code.
 - `tmp/` contains temporary replacement files to have the code work properly (see environment section).

 For further details on the available models, refer to the `README.md` in the `resources/` directory.